Rubber Molding: The Definitive Guide

 Design and Geometry

 The design phase is the most crucial step in the rubber molding process.
-Any oversight or error left unchecked will eventually result in significant flaws in the final products.
+Any oversight or error left unchecked will eventually result in significant flaws in the final high-performance rubber products.
 Pay close attention to the following design steps.

 • If possible, try to make your design symmetrical.
 Symmetrical molds are easy to machine and result in trouble-free ejection from the mold.